icyphox/site/pages/blog/ru-vs-gb.md

 ## Wrapping up

 As with conventional warfare, it's hard to determine who won.
-Britain may have had the last blow, but Moscow -- yet again---depicted their finesse in information warfare.
+Britain may have had the last blow, but Moscow -- yet again -- depicted their finesse in information warfare.
 Their ability to seize unexpected openings, gather intel to facilitate their disinformation campaigns, and their cyber capabilities makes them a formidable threat.